Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 However, they usually can’t handle too many projects at once and often have a waiting time – which ultimately can be an issue if you are working with a tight schedule.

 If time’s not an issue, though, you can get solid work at a reasonable price.
-When teaming up with small-size companies, explainer video costs are usually around $3,000 and $10,000.
+When teaming up with small-sized companies, explainer video costs are usually around $3,000 and $10,000.

 If you have a limited budget, hiring a freelance video producer is a viable alternative.
 You can get a simple explainer video on a smaller budget.